 Enrique is now inextricably linked to Barcelona, which makes it easy to forget that he made his name as a player in the Real Madrid team that struggled manfully against Cruyff's dream team.

-While Enrique showed glimpses of his best at Real Madrid, his best form would be found after crossing the El Clasico divide.
+While Enrique showed glimpses of star quality at Real Madrid, his best form would be found after crossing the El Clasico divide.

 Representing Spain as player and manager

-As a player, Enrique had been a Spain stalwart, appearing in three World Cups and the 1996 European Championships.
-He had been a member of the Spain Under-23 side that won the country their first gold medal in the men's soccer competition.
+As a player, Enrique had been a Spain stalwart, appearing in three World Cups and the 1996 European Championship.
+He had also been a member of the Spain Under-23 side that won the country their first gold medal in the men's soccer competition.